A note on the Hurwitz problem and cone spherical metrics: Introduction

-We call a branched cover from a compact Riemann surface $X$ to ${\Bbb P}^1$ a {\it Belyi function} on $X$ if it has at most three branched points.
-Using the same argument as the proof of Theorem 1.3 in \cite{SX20}, we could obtain from Theorem \ref{thm:rat} the following corollary.
+A branched cover from a compact Riemann surface $X$ to ${\Bbb P}^1$ is termed a {\it Belyi function} on $X$ if it has at most three branched points.
+Employing a similar argument as in the proof of Theorem 1.3 in \cite{SX20}, we can deduce the following corollary from Theorem \ref{thm:rat}.